Elsa2116/CodeAlpha_task2/README.md

-#  Play Music Web App

-A sleek and responsive music player web application that allows users to play, pause, and navigate through their favorite tracks.
-Built with HTML, CSS, and JavaScript, this app delivers a smooth and interactive audio experience right in the browser.
+## Simple Calculator

+A simple, user-friendly calculator web application built using HTML, CSS, and JavaScript.
+This project allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Features

-- 🎶 Play, pause, skip to next/previous tracks
-- 🔁 Loop and shuffle modes
-- 🕒 Track duration & progress bar
-- 🎨 Animated UI with a modern design
+- Responsive and intuitive UI
-- 📱 Fully responsive on all devices
+- Real-time calculations
+- Handles decimal and multi-digit numbers
+- Clear and reset functionality

-##  Tech Stack
+##  Technologies Used

-- **HTML5** – Structure and layout
+- **HTML5** – Structure of the calculator
-- **CSS3** – Styling and animations
+- **CSS3** – Styling and layout
-- **JavaScript (ES6)** – Functionality and DOM interactions
+- **JavaScript** – Core logic and user interactions